wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 I like running (or more accurately, I like having done it).
 It's calming after the first 20 or 30 minutes.
 And then I go up and down in terms of how I feel about it throughout the course of the run.

 On marathons: if you can run a half-marathon, then you can run a full marathon, 100%.
 I'm biased, but I think everybody should try it at least once in their lifetime, provided your joints are healthy.

+(What about that Bojack Horseman clip, with how in running, it gets easier every day you do it.
+It's just that running every day is the hard part).

 ## On Research